 - Ensure you have a lawful basis for processing the data

 - Stay informed: Stay ahead of updated regulatory guidance as it becomes available and consider consulting a legal expert to obtain guidance applicable to you.
 We recommend regular review of the Information Commissioner’s website, which is the UK representative within the EU working group: Article 29.

-At CEIPAL, we strive to deliver an incredible customer experience, earning the trust of hundreds of thousands of users globally.
-We will continue to make additional required operational changes resulting from the new legislation, and will keep our clients, partners and regulatory authorities informed throughout this process.
-We have an internal cross-functional team who continue to monitor GDPR as it moves to become more clearly defined over the next few months, and who will continue to inform our strategy for GDPR.
+At Ceipal, we strive to deliver an incredible customer experience, earning the trust of hundreds of thousands of users globally.
+We will continue to make additional required operational changes resulting from the new legislation and will keep our clients, partners, and regulatory authorities informed throughout this process.
+We have an internal cross-functional team who continues to monitor GDPR as it moves to become more clearly defined over the next few months, and who will continue to inform our strategy for GDPR.